lvgl/lvgl/docs/details/base-widget/coord.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 LVGL doesn't recalculate all the coordinate changes immediately.
 This is done to improve performance.
-Instead, the objects are marked as "dirty" and before redrawing the screen LVGL checks if there are any "dirty" objects.
+Instead, the Widgets are marked as "dirty" and before redrawing the screen LVGL checks if there are any "dirty" Widgets.
 If so it refreshes their position, size and layout.

-In other words, if you need to get the coordinate of an object and the coordinates were just changed, LVGL needs to be forced to recalculate the coordinates.
+In other words, if you need to get the coordinate of a Widget and the coordinates were just changed, LVGL needs to be forced to recalculate the coordinates.
 To do this call :cpp:func:`lv_obj_update_layout`.

 The size and position might depend on the parent or layout.
-Therefore :cpp:func:`lv_obj_update_layout` recalculates the coordinates of all objects on the screen of ``obj``.
+Therefore :cpp:func:`lv_obj_update_layout` recalculates the coordinates of all Widgets on the screen of ``obj``.

 .. _coord_removing styles: